Jared-Wyatt/NoisePerspective/README.md

 # NoisePerspective
 Node based terrain generator for Unity.

-NoisePerspective allow you to connect and mix nodes using various noise algoritihms while viewing the live result of each nodes influence.
+NoisePerspective allows you to connect and mix various nodes using different noise algoritihms while viewing the live result of each nodes influence.

 ### Screenshots
 ![Nodes](/Screenshots/Nodes.png?raw=true "Nodes")